customerio/customerio-ruby/readme.markdown

 It's helpful to know that everything below can also be accomplished through the [Customer.io JavaScript snippet](http://customer.io/docs/basic-integration.html).

-In many cases, using the JavScript snippet will be easier to integrate with your app, but there are several reasons why using the API client is useful:
+In many cases, using the JavaScript snippet will be easier to integrate with your app, but there are several reasons why using the API client is useful:

 * You're not planning on triggering emails based on how customers interact with